muskanapp/IDC-WIT-Personal-Assistant/README.md

 - The first umbrella which is the TO-DO app has been implemented successfully.
 - Under the events' umbrella, all the features have been implemented on the dashboard.
-- Integrating the app with Google API could not succeed due to authentication issues when sending a GET request to fetch the events, although the POST request works fine.
+- Google Calendar Api is used for authenticating the app as soon as one goes to the table dashboard so that the user can grant permission to the app to access their calendar events.
+- These events' details(meeting name,date,start time,end time and meeting link) are displayed on the dashboard in the form of a table.
-- So, rather, I have used dummy data and implemented the logic behind the pie chart for the productivity analysis.
+- I have used dummy data and implemented the logic behind the pie chart for the productivity analysis.
 - Sleep cycles would need data from smartwatches which would need authorization from the manufacturers, so I have rather used dummy data

 ## 🧢 Demo/Working Model <a name="demo"></a>

-The like to the deployed webapp-[personal-assistant](https://personal-assistant-muskanpa.netlify.app/)
+The link to the deployed webapp-[personal-assistant](https://personal-assistant-muskanpa.netlify.app/)
 ## 💭 How it works <a name = "working"></a>

 - The TO-DO app uses state managament in REACT to retain the data for the tasks.